Jump to: Spoilers (3)

 Director Jack Arnold claimed that his main goal in the making of this film was to create a sense of dread.
 Arnold said, "it plays upon a basic fear that people have about what might be lurking below the surface of any body of water.
 You know the feeling when you are swimming and something brushes your legs down there - it scares the hell out of you if you don't know what it is.
 It's the fear of the unknown.
 I decided to exploit this fear as much as possible."

-Julie Adams has lightheartedly complained that no matter how well she acted or what roles she had in other films, fans always remember her as Julia Adams from Creature from the Black Lagoon.
+Julie Adams has lightheartedly complained that no matter how well she acted or what roles she had in other films, fans always remember her most often from this role.

 When William Alland was a member of Orson Welles' Mercury Theatre, he heard famed Mexican cinematographer Gabriel Figueroa tell of a legend about a humanoid creature that supposedly lived in South America.
 That legend became the origin of this film.

-In an interview, Ricou Browning stated that he came up with the idea of Julie Adams throwing her cigarette in the water and the camera showing the Gill-man underneath, looking up at the cigarette.
-He also mentioned that Julie Adams didn't smoke at the time, but was willing to for the scene.
+In an interview, Ricou Browning stated that he came up with the idea of Kay (Julie Adams) throwing her cigarette in the water and the camera showing the Gill-man underneath, looking up at the cigarette.
+He also mentioned that Adams didn't smoke at the time, but was willing to for the scene.

 37 of 38 found this interesting Interesting? |